MetaBarj0/environments/msys2/README.md

 read the related `README.md` file in this sub-folder to get a grasp on how to install this awesome font.

+### Bash

+The bash subdirectory contains everything you'll need to go further.
+Make sure to edit `.bashrc` especially the path part regarding version of software you install (for instance NodeJS)

 ### msys2extra

 This folder does not contain configuration files but various tools and scripts.